 Ms Karen McBride

-An enthusiastice researcher, I have a Masters' degree in Research Methods.
-Experienced in working independently and with an ability to meet deadlines, I expect to submit my PhD in the next academic year.
+An enthusiastice researcher, I have a PhD and Masters' degree in Research Methods.
+Experienced in working independently and with an ability to meet deadlines.

 I am involved in developing research in Accounting History, within Portsmouth, nationally and internationally.
 As Deputy Chair, Secretary and co-founder of the Accounting History Special Interest group (SIG) of the British Accounting and Finance Association (BAFA), my role involves organising conferences, workshops, meetings and the newsletter of this international group.
 Co-organised and led a workshop in Accounting History with Prof. C. Cordery at Aston University (December 2018).